codecoms/codecoms.github.io/_posts/2016-01-10-Using-Docker-with-Jekyll.md

 ---

-We are using [Jekyll](https://jekyllrb.com/), a static blog generator, for [Codecoms.com](http://codecoms.com), a site I maintain with a friend of mine as well as for my own [personal blog](http://digicat.org).
+We are using [Jekyll](https://jekyllrb.com/) with the [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) theme at [Codecoms.com](http://codecoms.com), a shared blog I maintain with a friend of mine.

-Jekyll is a pretty intuitive system and is supported by GitHub for dynamic page generation.
-All you have to do is create a repository named `<username>.github.io` on GitHub and it will automatically [compile and publish your blog](https://help.github.com/articles/using-jekyll-with-pages/).
+Jekyll is a simple, blog-aware, static site generator and is supported by [GitHub Pages](https://pages.github.com/).
+All you have to do is create a GitHub repository named `<username>.github.io` it will automatically [compile and publish your blog](https://help.github.com/articles/using-jekyll-with-pages/).

 While writing your articles, its convenient to have a local Jekyll environment running so you can edit and